mklement0/shall/README.md

 # shall

-A CLI and REPL for invoking shell scripts or commands with multiple POSIX-like shells for portability testing.
+A CLI and REPL for invoking shell scripts or commands with multiple POSIX-like shells for portability testing on Unix-like systems.

 **`shall`** (for *sh*ell with *all* (POSIX-like) shells) offers a convenient way of running a given shell script or shell command with a default set or specifiable set of POSIX-like shells, so as to facilitate testing of portable (POSIX-compliant, cross-shell) shell code.

+By default, the following shells are targeted, if installed: **sh, dash, bash, zsh, ksh**

 Additionally, you can use `shall`:

 * as a REPL, with `-i`.
 * in a script's shebang line.